TheLabyrinthOfLife/TheLabyrinthOfLife/README.md

 ︶︶︶︶︶︶︶︶︶︶︶︶

 More about DNI on Carrd, but HUGE DNI to people who undermine abuse of any kind to both men and women - and also, generally, human beings.
 STOP ACTING LIKE PHYSICAL AND EMOTIONAL ABUSE IS 'SLAY' OR 'STRONG' YOU DIM-WITTED FUCKS?
-I genuinely hate people like this, gtfo.
+I genuinely hate people like this.
 A girl hitting a boy is just as bad as a man hitting a woman, so just GTFO???
 I HATE YOU.

+Already seeing comments like that on Youtube makes me furious, so don't expect me to be friends with you if you're like this?
+And for the Nosy Parkers, yes, I am a biological female at birth.

 ╔═══*.·:·.☽✧    ✦    ✧☾.·:·.*═══╗